victoriadrake/victoriadrake.github.io/content/posts/20180806-git-commit-practices-your-future-self-will-thank-you-for/index.md

 Creating clean, useful, and responsible Git commits says a lot about you.
 Especially in remote work, Git commits may be a primary way that people interact with you over projects.
 With a little practice and effort, you can make your commit habits an even better reflection of your best work - work that is evidently created with care and pride.

 If you enjoyed this post, there's a lot more where it came from!
-I write about computing, cybersecurity, and leading great technical teams.
-[Subscribe on victoria.dev](https://victoria.dev) to see new articles first, and check out the ones below!
+I write about developer ergonomics for high-performing teams and making maintainable software in the age of AI.
+You can subscribe below to see new posts first.

+{{< subscribe >}}